pauline-ann/2048-react/README.md

 # 2048-react
 ## A [React clone] of the [original 2048 game] by Gabriele Cirulli.

-2048 is a game in which you merge like tiles together until you reach 2048.
+2048 is a game in which you merge like tiles together until 2048 is reached.
 2 and 2 combine to make 4, 4 and 4 combine to make 8, etc. If you run out of moves (the board is full and no tiles can be combined), it's game over.
-Playing this game was one of my favorite passtimes in college, I had a lot of fun recreating it!
-See how high you can score and have fun!
+I played this game a lot when it first came out and I had a lot of fun recreating it.
+It was full of interesting problems to think about such the logic that comes to play when spawning new tiles, and merging them to create new ones.

 ## How to Play
 - On desktop, press the arrow keys or the WASD keys to move the tiles in the direction that is pressed.